sohamkonar/Iterative-Shader-Lab/README.md

 ```
 /public
   /assets      # Test scene images and textures
-  /css         # Stylesheets
+  /css
+    styles.css        # Main stylesheet for the application
   /js
     main.js            # Application orchestration logic and UI interactions
     shaderRenderer.js  # WebGL initialization and shader rendering module
     shaderEvaluator.js # Shader evaluation, metrics, and quality assessment
-  index.html   # Main UI
+  index.html   # Main UI with three-column layout
+/logs          # Directory for LLM interaction logs
+/screenshots   # Directory for shader render screenshots
-server.js      # Express server and API endpoints
+server.js      # Express server and API endpoints with LLM integration
 package.json   # Dependencies and project configuration
-.env           # Environment variables (API keys)
+.env           # Environment variables (API keys and model configuration)
 ```

 ## Development

-### Mock Mode

-For development purposes, the application includes a mock LLM API that returns predefined shaders based on keywords in the prompt.
-To use a real LLM API, you'll need to modify the `/api/generate-shader` endpoint in `server.js` to connect to your preferred LLM provider.
+### LLM Model Configuration

+The application connects to OpenAI's API and can be configured to use different models:

+- Set `USE_FINETUNED_MODEL=true` to use a custom fine-tuned model specified in `OPENAI_MODEL_NAME`
+- Set `USE_FINETUNED_MODEL=false` to use the base model specified in `OPENAI_BASE_MODEL`
+- If values are missing, the system falls back to using GPT-4.1-mini

+### Comprehensive Logging System

+The application includes a detailed logging system that captures:

+- Timestamped JSON log files for all LLM interactions
+- Complete request messages sent to the LLM
+- Full LLM responses
+- Performance metrics and evaluation data
+- Screenshot data (when included in iterations)

+Logs are stored in a dedicated 'logs' directory with unique filenames that include the interaction type and timestamp.

-### Adding New Shader Effects
+### Available Shader Uniforms

-To add new shader effects to the mock LLM:

-1. Open `server.js`
-2. Find the `/api/generate-shader` route
-3. Add a new condition and shader template based on keywords
+The following uniforms are available for use in your shaders:

+- `uTime` (float): Time in seconds for animations
+- `uResolution` (vec2): Canvas dimensions in pixels
+- `uMouse` (vec2): Normalized mouse position (0.0-1.0)
+- `uMouseClick` (vec2): Normalized position of the last mouse click
+- `uIsMouseDown` (int): Boolean flag for mouse button state
+- `uFrame` (int): Frame counter for animation control
+- `uAspect` (float): Canvas aspect ratio for proper proportions
+- `uTexture0`, `uTexture1` (sampler2D): Texture samplers for image inputs

-## Evaluation Metrics
+## Evaluation Points

-The system evaluates shaders based on the following metrics:
+Shader success is evaluated based on:

-- Compilation success
+- Compilation success in WebGL environment
-- Performance characteristics (heavy operations, loops, etc.)
-- Code complexity
-- Visual interest heuristics
+- Visual output rendering correctly
+- Meeting the user's described requirements
+- Performance optimizations

 ## License